rafaelrsilva/viper-base-ios/README.md

 MyModuleBuilder.build(viewUIType: .storyboard(name: "MyModuleView", bundle: nil))
 ```

-You can also use this method if you intent to perform **unit tests** around the module communication, **mocking one or more layer classes**.
+You can also use this method if you intent to perform **unit tests** around the module communication, **mocking one or more layer classes**, according to the test needs.

 ```swift
 import XCTest